onyx-platform/onyx/doc/user-guide/concepts.md

 #### Coordinator

-The Coordinator is single node in the cluster responsible for doing distributed coordination.
+The Coordinator a is single node in the cluster responsible for doing distributed coordination.
 This node can be made highly available through traditional heart beat techniques as Datomic's transactor does.

 #### Peer